 Many husbands now assist the women in their homestay operations, but what warmed my heart is this: When you walk around the village and ask a local for the way to someone’s house, they know it better when you take the woman’s name.
 Changing ownership mindsets slowly but gradually?
 I think so.

-Women in roles traditionally held by men
+Responsible tourism can support women in roles traditionally held by men

 In all my travels, I went hiking with a female guide only the second time in Sarmoli village.
 The women’s self-help group encouraged her to undergo professional guide training in Mussoorie, and even though she manages her household like every woman in the village, she said she loves hiking more!
 We hitched a ride with some army guys, walked through old forests, made tea on a quiet hill, talked like long lost friends.
 It made me wonder, why haven’t I hiked with female guides more?